kevineaton/simple-auth/README.md

 This project was quickly written, validated, and rolled into a very cheap server.
 The React App now calls this server, checks the validation of the information, and then returns the appropriate HTTP codes.

+## Docs

+Open API Specification 3 compatible docs can be found at [https://docs.simpleauth.kevineaton.net/](https://docs.simpleauth.kevineaton.net/).

+You can view the source code for the docs at [https://github.com/kevineaton/simple-auth-docs](https://github.com/kevineaton/simple-auth-docs).

 ## Usage

 The best way to run this is to use the [Docker Image](https://hub.docker.com/r/kevineaton/simple-auth):